Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 The advantages include strengthened supplier relations and better control over supplies, while the disadvantages include potential risks due to supplier closures, as seen during the COVID-19 pandemic.

-Looking ahead to 2023, the article emphasizes that sole sourcing remains a viable option, especially for small businesses aiming for growth.
+The article emphasizes that sole sourcing remains a viable option, especially for small businesses aiming for growth.
 It discusses the importance of transparent cost/benefit analysis for optimizing single-sourcing post-pandemic and encourages businesses to evaluate both existing and potential suppliers regularly for superior margins and product quality.

 Frequentlyasked questions